Updated January 31, 2021

-My name is Mike Miller and I created Florida Backroads Travel to give me a way to share my extensive knowledge of Florida, especially my travels in those less developed regions we call Old Florida.
+I created Florida Back Roads Travel to give me a way to share my extensive knowledge of Florida, especially my travels in those less developed regions we call Old Florida.

 In addition to those back road jaunts, I have lived in Pensacola, Jacksonville, Gainesville, Tampa, Orlando, Winter Park, Melbourne, Merritt Island, Indialantic, Miami, Fort Lauderdale, Boca Raton, Jupiter, Key Biscayne, Naples and Mount Dora.

 I also became very interested in Florida history.
-I am a member of The Florida Historical Society, and have belonged to most of the local historical groups in places I've lived.
+I am a member of The Florida Historical Society, and have belonged to many of the local historical groups in places I've lived.

 The website has information on several hundred towns and attractions, including a bit of their history.
 I look for interesting restaurants and lodging opportunities in the quieter areas of Florida.

 You will also find dozens of maps describing day trips in all of the major regions of Florida.
 The website has hundreds of informative articles on wineries, museums, state parks and other attractions around the state.

 It also has listings of major Florida annual events, art festivals and craft shows.

 Read my review of the system that helped me build this website: